lletourn/Workshops/doc/01-SNVCalling.md

 ### Trimming
-After this careful analysis of the raw data we see that
+After this careful analysis of the raw data we see that:

 - Some reads have bad 3' ends.
 - Some reads have adapter sequences in them.
 - Data needs to be converted into phred+33 from phred+64